 If your spot is filled by another participant, we will refund your deposit minus payment processing fees and $100 administrative fee.

 If we cannot fill your spot, a $500 cancellation fee will apply, plus any additional costs incurred, as well as fees, if applicable, that are charged by the suppliers providing the services included in the photo tour such as hotels, transportation, tours and others.

-If we cannot fill your spot, NO REFUNDS WILL BE GIVEN and your deposit will be forfeited.
+If we cannot fill your spot, NO REFUNDS WILL BE GIVEN and your deposit and tour payments will be forfeited.

 You can find our complete cancelation policy information more detailed in our Terms and conditions.

 Your safety is our priority, so travel insurance is mandatory to attend any Capture the Atlas Photo Tours.

 There are many providers in the market, and deciding which is the best travel insurance for you might be overwhelming.

 We usually recommend Worldnomads, since they cover a wide range of activities besides the normal coverage, and Insuremytrip, as they help you compare among the best options and offer an advocate service to assist you in case you need to file a claim.